gammaql/greldal/src/docs/pages/mapping-operations.md

 GRelDAL is primarily helpful for mapping GraphQL APIs to databases.
 However in many cases, a few resolvers will simply call external APIs, or do some in-memory computation, or access a local file etc. and return data.

-GRelDAL doesn't have anything to make such use cases easier, but it does make it easy to have such resolvers live alongside GRelDAL powered resolvers, and be a part of the same GraphQL without any schema-stitching or federation.
+GRelDAL doesn't have anything to make such use cases easier, but it does make it easy to have such resolvers live alongside GRelDAL powered resolvers, and be a part of the same GraphQL without any schema-stitching.

 `mapSchema` function accepts an array of operations.
 These operations are objects that conform to the `Operation` interface.